 Like most people, you receive an electricity bill every billing period.
 However, do you actually make the time to read through the charges?

-So, here’s a breakdown on how to read your electricity bill charges.
+So, here’s a breakdown on how to read your utility bill charges.
 In the coming weeks, a second post will discuss peak hours and peak demand charges that can account for a high energy bill.
 Armed with this knowledge, you’ll find key data points to help make your building better.

 kW vs. kWh – What Do I Need To Know?